 If you would rather not risk the issues of hard drives at all, you have plenty of other data storage options.

-Large companies that need high storage capacities often use offsite tape storage.
+Large companies that need high storage capacities often use off-site backup tape vaulting and rotation.
 Backup tapes are incredibly reliable and offer a fairly inexpensive storage option.

 Need a Better Way to Store Your Data?